Skip to main content

 WEB_REPLICASNumber of control plane web containers to run (default: 1)

 When WEB_REPLICAS is greater than 1, Traefik discovers the replicated web containers through Docker and load balances requests for <ROOT_DOMAIN> across them.
-Startup schema sync still runs from each web container, so simultaneous replica starts may run drizzle-kit push concurrently during upgrades.
+Schema sync runs once from the dedicated migrate service before the replicated web containers start, so scaling WEB_REPLICAS does not run migrations from every replica.

 GitHub Integration (Optional)